The Cause And Effect Of Anxiety Symptoms And Panic Attacks

-how anxiety can affect youHaving anxiety symptoms is considered a disorder, which is differentiated based on the expressions and the content of the fear.
-It’s found that what an anxious mind shares in common are basic critical thinking errors, so the key becomes knowing what they are.
+Having anxiety symptoms is considered a disorder, which is differentiated based on the expressions and the content of the fear.
+It’s found what an anxious mind shares in common are basic critical thinking errors, so the key becomes knowing what they are.

-One core common denominator when it comes to anxiety is worry, the fear of the unknown, wondering what’s about to happen next.
-But worry can also be considered an effective method of problem solving, where an individual takes action or makes adjustments.
+One core common denominator when it comes to anxiety is worry, the fear of the unknown, scared what’s about to happen next.

-We feel anxiety once we anticipate that something bad will happen, and then plan accordingly to prevent any potential harm.
-The problem with constant worry is that it’s all about future events, a future that no one can control or predict.
+The problem with constant worry is it’s all about future events, a future that no one can control or predict.

-The harder that you try not to worry, ironically, the more that you do.
+The harder you try not to worry, ironically, the more you do.
 Once you feel tired or feel pain of some type, any negative emotion, what it does is it fuels the worrying.

 Being Uncertain

-What worriers detest are the feelings of uncertainty.
-They feel that they need to continue to worry until all that uncertainty has been lifted, resolved.
 Some will stop worrying about a particular issue, not because they think it’s been resolved, but because they’ve moved on to worrying about something else.

 Magnification Of The Uncertainty

 Whenever we become anxious about something, phantom or not, we overreact to the likelihood of the perceived threat happening.
-How rational that the worry is, can be judged on the accuracy of the persons perception.

-Those who are anxious will usually exaggerate the severity of the danger in their everyday situations, such as thinking that a rapid heart rate leads to heart disease.
+Those who are anxious, will usually exaggerate the severity of the danger in their everyday situations.

-How it’s blown out of proportion is when they begin asking themselves automatic questions such as “what if,” as they think the extreme worse case scenarios.
+How it’s blown out of proportion is when they begin asking themselves automatic questions, such as “what if,” as they think the extreme worse case scenarios.

-So the key is to catch this distorted thinking before it can fester, which is a vital strategy when it comes to reducing anxiety.
-You can reflect on all of your own misfortunes in your life, and realize that most of them never even happened.
+The key is to catch this distorted thinking before it can fester, which is a vital strategy when it comes to reducing anxiety.

 Constantly Jumping To Conclusions

-Jumping from one conclusion to another is the only mental exercise that some people take.
 Those who are anxious experiences uncertainty with a higher degree of stress, and they’re only motivation is to reduce or eliminate the discomfort.

 When it comes to solving a problem, they’ll accept the very first conclusion that makes sense, rather than logically thinking it out.
-There’s also a constant search for relief, attempting to obtain reassurance.

 Those who are highly anxious are also more likely to believe and endorse superstitious beliefs, such as crossing their fingers, etc.